 You can make them up to an hour before serving, but you’ll want to put them in a covered container in the refrigerator until then.
 Also keep in mind, they start to look a bit un-fresh after about an hour at room temperature.

 This is the clover punch that I used to make mine, but you can easily find them at craft stores or other craft websites.

 1. If you don’t have a clover paper punch, you can use real clovers!

-Well, specifically “wood sorrel” clover, which it totally edible, and has a lemony tang.
-However, “white clover” (generally the kind that grows in your back yard) can be poisonous.
+Well, specifically “wood sorrel” clover, which is totally edible, and has a lemony tang.
+However, “white clover” (generally the kind that grows in your backyard) can be poisonous.
 So be certain your clovers are wood sorrel before adding them to your appetizers.
 You can often-times find them in food stores in the plant section around St. Patrick’s Day.

 2. If you can’t find honeydew, use cantaloupe!

 You can still go for an orange and green color scheme with cantaloupe if you use a cheese like Sage Derby!
 It’s a naturally green cheese that gets its color from herbs and pairs beautifully with cantaloupe.

 Now help yourself to more St. Patrick’s Day inspiration!